vbdella/ETS0006-15/python/String/README.md

-# 47 string methods are available for python, we will be looking at three of them that help in changing cases
+# 47 string methods are available for python, we will be looking at the main ones.

 # capitalize() Method